structurize/.github/profile/README.md

 Structurize offers a comprehensive set of modular bricks, each designed to perform specific tasks and enhance various aspects of software development.
 Below is a description of the available bricks:

-1. **image.blur**
+**Image Manipulation:**
-   - *Functionality:* Apply blurring effects to images.
-   - *Use Case:* Enhance privacy by obscuring sensitive information in images.
+- **image.blur:** Apply blurring effects to images to enhance privacy by obscuring sensitive information.

-2. **image.ocr**
-   - *Functionality:* Extract text information from images using Optical Character Recognition (OCR).
-   - *Use Case:* Enable text extraction from images for further processing.

-3. **image.removebg**
-   - *Functionality:* Remove the background from images.
-   - *Use Case:* Create visually appealing images with transparent backgrounds.
+- **image.removebg:** Effortlessly remove backgrounds from images, creating visually appealing images with transparent backgrounds.

-4. **image.resize**
-   - *Functionality:* Resize images to specific dimensions.
-   - *Use Case:* Optimize image sizes for various display requirements.
+- **image.resize:** Resize images to specific dimensions, optimizing them for various display requirements.

-5. **speech.totext**
-   - *Functionality:* Convert spoken words into text.
-   - *Use Case:* Enable transcription services for audio content.

-6. **text.tospeech**
-   - *Functionality:* Convert text into spoken words.
+- **image.create:** Generate new images programmatically with ease.
+- **image.vision:** Utilize advanced computer vision algorithms for complex image recognition and analysis tasks.
+- **image.merge:** Combine multiple images seamlessly to create composite images.

+**Text Processing:**
+- **text.complete:** Automate text completion tasks for enhanced productivity.
-   - *Use Case:* Implement text-to-speech functionality for accessibility or user interaction.
+- **text.tospeech:** Implement text-to-speech functionality for accessibility or user interaction.

-7. **visionai**
-   - *Functionality:* Harness the power of advanced computer vision algorithms.
-   - *Use Case:* Perform complex image recognition and analysis tasks.

-8. **storage.get**
+- **text.translate:** Translate text between languages effortlessly.

+**Speech Processing:**
+- **speech.totext:** Convert spoken words into text, enabling transcription services for audio content.

+**PDF Handling:**
+- **pdf.text:** Extract text content from PDF documents.
-   - *Functionality:* Retrieve data from storage.
+- **pdf.extract:** Extract specific data or information from PDF files.

+**Data Management:**
-   - *Use Case:* Access previously stored information for further processing.
+- **storage.get:** Retrieve stored data for further processing.

-9. **storage.put**
-   - *Functionality:* Store data in storage.
-   - *Use Case:* Save processed or generated data for future use.
+- **storage.put:** Store processed or generated data for future use.

-10. **storage.download**
-   - *Functionality:* Download data from storage to the local environment.
-   - *Use Case:* Retrieve stored data for local processing or analysis.
+- **storage.download:** Download stored data for local processing or analysis.

+**Build Your Solution:**
+Mix and match these bricks to create tailored solutions for your projects.
+Whether you're working on image manipulation, text processing, speech recognition, PDF handling, or data storage, Structurize provides the tools you need for a seamless and modular development experience.

 These bricks are the fundamental components that empower developers to build a diverse range of applications efficiently.
 Whether you are working on image manipulation, speech processing, text conversion, or data storage, Structurize provides the tools you need for a seamless and modular development experience.
 Mix and match these bricks to create a powerful and tailored solution for your software projects.